-When it comes to feeding your baby, it can be hard to know which route to choose.
+When it comes to bottle feeding your baby, it can be hard to know which route to choose.
 Whether you feed your baby breast milk or formula, we’re here to help.

 Midwives, doctors, and the World Health Organisation recommend that babies are exclusively breastfed for the first six months of their life.
 But there're many reasons why parents might need to make the switch from breastfeeding to bottle feeding at any stage.